PaulSolt/Portfolio/README.md

 # Paul Solt
 Staff/Senior iOS Engineer • Product-minded • Camera + ML • UX/Accessibilty

-I build iOS/macOS apps that feel great on the first tap—fast.
-I’ve shipped consumer iOS features for GoPro (HERO9–HERO12) and lead iOS on a geospatial app used by U.S. government agencies.
+I build iOS/macOS apps that feel great on the first tap.
+I have shipped consumer iOS features for GoPro (HERO9–HERO12) and lead iOS on a geospatial app used by U.S. government agencies.
 I also publish iOS/macOS apps and teach iOS/ML development on YouTube.

 **Highlights**
 - 10+ years iOS (Swift, SwiftUI, UIKit)